What Is Employee Engagement – Definition and ExamplesMicah2023-10-19T21:49:05+00:00

 Ground your employee experience in competencies by helping your people develop the knowledge, skills, and abilities that will drive success and fuel growth.
 Be clear on what competencies are needed for success and what behaviors will be observed and prevalent when those competencies are operating at full force.

 Employee Engagement Benchmarks

-Our comprehensive employee engagement surveys include benchmarks which allow you to get a clear view of the playing field: identify the high-performing companies in your industry, understand how you compare, and set goals to improve your workplace culture.
-While these benchmarks can be useful, it’s important to not become so fixated on industry benchmarks that you end up imitating instead of innovating or failing to properly address the engagement needs within your organization because you place too much focus externally.
+Our employee engagement surveys include benchmarks and other normative data, which allow you to get a clear view of the playing field, identify the high-performing companies in your industry, understand how you compare, and set goals to improve your Employee Experience.
+While benchmarks can be useful, it’s important to not become so fixated on industry benchmarks that you end up imitating instead of innovating.